-The transient stratocumulus cloud layer during IOP12 was a challenge for the MetUM to reproduce, with the subkm configurations not producing any cloud between 0000 UTC and 0300 UTC and the UM1.5 simulation producing too little.
-Fog simulations can be sensitive to the sub-grid cloud scheme (Tudor, 2010; Boutle et al., 2016).
-The subgrid cloud scheme represents the impact of sub-grid scale variability in humidity and thus partial cloudiness within a grid box.
-Erroneous partial cloudiness caused by the sub-grid cloud scheme impacts the surface radiation budget, consequently near-surface temperature and humidity and thus fog.
-The specification of RHCrit (recall RHCrit is the grid-box mean relative humidity at which condensation begins to occur) has been shown to be case and grid-length 429 dependent (Boutle et al., 2016).
-Running the UM100 with the RHCrit value for the UM1.5 (see table 1) reproduced the 4 30 transient cloud layer closer to the observed cloud layer measured by the ceilometers at the main sites.
-This delayed 4 31 the fog formation from 0100 UTC at Skyborry (Figure 5) until 0400 UTC in better agreement with the onset time of 4 32 the second period of fog at 0300 UTC.
+The transient stratocumulus cloud layer during IOP12 was a challenge for MetUM to reproduce, with the sub-km configurations not producing any cloud between 0000 UTC and 0300 UTC and the UM1.5 simulation producing too little.
+Fog simulations can be sensitive to the subgrid cloud scheme (Tudor, 2010; Boutle et al., 2016).
+The subgrid cloud scheme represents the impact of subgrid-scale variability in humidity and thus partial cloudiness within a grid box.
+Erroneous partial cloudiness caused by the subgrid cloud scheme impacts the surface radiation budget, and consequently near-surface temperature and humidity and thus fog.
+The specification of RHCrit (recall that RHCrit is the grid-box mean relative humidity at which condensation begins to occur) has been shown to be caseand grid-length dependent (Boutle et al., 2016).
+Running UM100 with the RHCrit value for UM1.5 (see Table 1) reproduced a transient cloud layer closer to the observed cloud layer measured by ceilometers at the main sites.
+This delayed fog formation at Skyborry from 0100 UTC (Figure 5) until 0400 UTC, in better agreement with the onset time of the second period of fog at 0300 UTC.
 The fog onset times at the other sites were almost unaffected by this change.
-433 However, at the Springhill site the reduction to RHCrit resulted in a greater liquid water content value within the fog 4 34 layer despite no fog being observed.
-This case study is a prime example of the case and location dependent pitfalls 4 35 of current sub-grid cloud schemes.
-The development and implementation of schemes such as those of Furtado et al. 436 (2016) that removes the need to specify RHCrit but instead diagnoses the sub-grid scale humidity variability from 4 37 other model variables may be of use in the fog prediction and should be investigated.
-Ducongé et al. (2020) also 438 found this transient cloud layer to be a challenge to simulate using the Meso-NH model with a grid-length of 100 m 4 3 9 and found a sensitivity to the large scale forcing applied.
-440
+However, at the Springhill site the reduction in RHCrit resulted in a greater liquid water content value within the fog layer, despite no fog being observed.
+This case study is a prime example of the case- and location-dependent pitfalls of current subgrid cloud schemes.
+The development and implementation of schemes such as those of Furtado et al. (2016), which removes the need to specify RHCrit but instead diagnoses the subgrid-scale humidity variability from other model variables, may be of use in fog prediction and should be investigated.
+Ducongé et al. (2020) also found this transient cloud layer to be a challenge to simulate using the Meso-NH model with a grid length of 100 m and found a sensitivity to the large-scale forcing applied.

-Identifying the cause of the case dependent issues for IOP17 and IOP18 is less clear cut.
-IOP17 highlights how 441 a sub-km scale model can capture very thin transient fog patches, that cannot be reproduced in lower resolution 442 configurations, as it reproduces additional variability in the near-surface temperature and humidity.
-The IOP18 fog 443 simulations are the least skilful of all the case with the UM100 performing the best producing fog at 0500 UTC instead 444 of at 2200 UTC as observed at Cardington.
-All IOP18 simulations contain a warm bias at screen level between 2200 445 UTC and 0400 UTC of approximately 1 - 2 K and a relative humidity bias of up to 8 %, independent of resolution 446 and soil thermal conductivity used.
-Thus other parametrisations for example turbulent mixing may be responsible for 447 performance.
-448
+Identifying the cause of the case-dependent issues for IOP17 and IOP18 is less clear-cut.
+IOP17 highlights how a sub-km scale model can capture very thin transient fog patches, which cannot be reproduced in lower resolution configurations, as it reproduces additional variability in near-surface temperature and humidity.
+The IOP18 fog simulations are the least skilful of all cases, with UM100 performing best, producing fog at 0500 UTC instead of at 2200 UTC as observed at Cardington.
+All IOP18 simulations contain a warm bias at screen level between 2200 UTC and 0400 UTC of approximately 1-2 K and a relative humidity bias of up to 8%, independent of the resolution and soil thermal conductivity used.
+Thus other parametrisations, for example turbulent mixing, may be responsible for the performance.